unswexplains/unswexplains.github.io/e1e3529e6ee1/content.md

 etc
 ```

-What interesting or useful knowledge might we get out of these results, and how?
+What interesting or useful knowledge can we get from these results, and how?

 # What we're looking for